 - 17 miles of State Highways, maintained by Massachusetts Department of Transportation.

-- Contiguous to the Towns of Conway, Montague, Shelburne, Sunderland, Whately, and by the City of Greenfield.
+- Contiguous to the Towns of Conway, Montague, Shelburne, Sunderland, Whately, and the City of Greenfield.

-- Open Town Meeting form of government, with a Selectboard that oversees daily operations.
+- Open Town Meeting form of government, with a three-member Selectboard that sets policy and a Town Administrator that oversees daily operations.

 - Annual Town Meeting on the Last Monday in April, at Frontier Regional School.

-- Annual Elections on the First Monday in May, at the Municipal Offices.
+- Annual Elections on the First Monday in May, at the Town Offices.

 - Frontier Regional School, grades 7 - 12.